 Gender-based misconduct is a serious concern on college campuses.
-To address this concern, the DDC provides educational and preventative programs, services for individuals who have been impacted by gender-based discrimination or harassment, and accessible, prompt, and equitable methods of investigation and resolution.
+To address this concern, the DDC provides educational and preventative programs, services for individuals who have been impacted by genderbased discrimination or harassment, and accessible, prompt, and equitable methods of investigation and resolution.

-Consistent with its commitment to addressing gender-based misconduct, the DDC complies with the directives of CHED Memorandum Order No. 1, Series of 2015, also known as "Establishing The Policies and Guidelines On Gender and Development in the Commission on Higher Education and Higher Education Institutions (HEIs)".
+Consistent with its commitment to addressing gender-based misconduct, the DDC complies with the directives of CHED Memorandum Order No. 1, Series of 2015, also known as "Establishing The Policies and Guidelines On Gender and Development in the Commission on Higher Education and Higher Education Institutions (HEIs)" and Republic Act 11313, otherwise known as "Safe Spaces Act."
 Thus, the DDC promulgates this policy and procedures to:

-- Maintain a positive and moral environment in which individual rights and dignity are carefully respected, and gender equality and fairness is promoted; - Inform, educate and emphasize that campus discrimination based on sex is strictly prohibited; - Provide a framework of support for students who are victims of gender-related violence; and - Provide a mechanism by which complaints of gender-based misconduct can be addressed in a fair and timely way.
+• Maintain a positive and moral environment in which individual rights and dignity are carefully respected, and equality, security and safety is promoted;

+• Inform, educate and emphasize that campus discrimination based on sex and gender is strictly prohibited;

+Provide a framework of support for students who are victims of gender-related violence; and

+• Provide a mechanism by which complaints of gender-based sexual harassment and other forms of gender-based misconduct can be addressed in a fair and timely way.